Windows BitLocker Encryption

 Changes to your computer with Windows Bitlocker Encryption

-New Sophos SafeGuard icon in your taskbar (bottom right side of screen)
+New Sophos Central icon in your taskbar

 New Hard Drive icon with lock in This PC/My Computer explorer window